yale-mgt-656-fall-2018/eventbrite-clone-selenium-tests/README.md

 ## Running the tests

-You can find binaries/executables for the testing program in the 'releases' directory.
+You can find binaries/executables for the testing program in the [releases](https://github.com/yale-mgt-656-fall-2018/eventbrite-clone-selenium-tests/releases) tab on GitHub.
 Each release uses semantic versioning, such that "v2.1" indicates a minor change from "v2.0"---that change not affecting grading.
 When the change we make affects grading, we'll make a "major" release like "v3.0".